 The premise of Pokémon Go is to go out and try to catch the virtual monsters that appear on mobile devices.
 The in-game feature, that helped players find the creatures, broke.
 As a result, new apps and sites were created telling users which Pokémon would show up at a certain location and for how long.
 In five days, Pokévision gained 27 million unique visitors.
 Moreover, it was a free service.

 In an update sent to users on Saturday, Niantic discontinued that feature.
 The company then started blocking third-party access to its servers.
 Pokévision and other Pokémon-locating services retrieve data from Pokémon Go servers.
 Although, this is a violation of Niantic’s terms of service.
-It seems more changes may be on the horizon.Opinions expressed here by Contributors are their own.
+It seems more changes may be on the horizon.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.